 Planning your relief

-Planning starts with analyzing needs, both yours and your loved one’s.
+Planning starts with analyzing the needs of both your and your loved one.
 Assessing your needs for the type, skills, frequency, and location of respite services is critical to ensure you receive appropriate respite.
 As a caregiver, is support what you need most?
 Or is it some regular free time?
 Or maybe help with transportation?
-Keep track of your daily activitiesand then make a list of the areas and times when you most need help.
+Keep track of your daily activities and then make a list of the areas and times when you most need help.

 Identifying your loved one’s requirements, abilities, and preferences will also help you find the right match.
 Are social activities primary?
 Do they require assistance with walking, eating or medications?
 Do they need mental stimulation?
 Or exercise?
 Answering these questions will help you determine which respite options to pursue.